yjzhang/uncurl_python/README.rst

 Uncurl can be installed from PyPI: ``pip install uncurl-seq``.

-After cloning the repository, first run ``pip install -r requirements.txt`` to install the required libraries.
+Alternatively, uncurl can be installed from source: After cloning the repository, first run ``pip install -r requirements.txt`` to install the required libraries.
 Then, run ``pip install .``

 Requirements: numpy, scipy, cython, scikit-learn

-Tested on python 2.7, 3.4
+Tested on python 2.7, 3.4 on Linux.

 For parallel state estimation, OpenMP is required.